Content Editor

 B. Implementation Level

-(i) Women Empowerment Centres: A place for every women to come; network and get empowered.
+Women Empowerment Centres: A place for every women to come; network and get empowered.

 The Gender Unit also operates through its decentralized network of Women Centres, which were revamped into Women Empowerment Centres in 2016, as a matter of priority and re-oriented its activities and projects so that these contribute effectively towards women's empowerment.

 Moreover, since last year, the Gender Unit has witnessed a paradigm shift in service delivery whereby programmes and activities are being extended to other target groups including women and girls in deprived regions, reaching out to students in secondary schools as well as implementation of activities for the elderly.
+All activities related to Women's Empowerment, are as from this year managed by the National Women's Council.

-• Activities at the level of Women Empowerment Centres comprise, mainly the following:
+· Activities at the level of Women Empowerment Centres comprise, mainly the following:

-Courses dispensed by the National Women's Council
+Implementation of Projects/Courses implemented and dispensed by the National Women's Council

 Courses dispensed by Home Economics Unit